• Home

 low carb bagels recipe

-1. Do these low carb bagels taste like regular bagels?
+1. Do they taste like regular bagels?
 They are the closest thing we’ve found to a low carb alternative to regular bagels.
 They are chewy with little air pockets and very filling.
 My teenage daughter’s friends chose to eat these bagels over the regular bagels we had in our house because they love them so much!

-5. Where do you store low carb bagels?
+4. Where do you store these homemade bagels?
 After allowing the bagels to cool completely, store them in an airtight container in the fridge.

-6. Can you freeze low carb bagels?
+5. Can I freeze them?
 These bagels can be frozen after they’ve been baked.
 If you slice them before freezing them, you can pop them right into the toaster.
 Allow the bagels to cool completely and then store them in an airtight container in the freezer until ready to use.

 low carb bagel with cream cheese